DevOpsPlayground/NGINX-Workshop/README.md

     </body>
     </html>

-and, in nginx.conf, change the root directive;
+and, in nginx.conf, change the root directive to point to you /public folder;

     user playground;